lifeinlifexyz/phpfox_linkedin_clone_app/README.md

+<h2>Paid Support:</h2>
+<p>The phpfox apps and themes by codemake are provided under the MIT license with no commercial support or liability.
+<a href="mailto:phpfox@lifeinlife.xyz">phpfox@lifeinlife.xyz</a> also provides commercial support and professional customisation services.</p>

 <h1>PHPFox LinkedIn Clone App:</h1>

 LinkedIn Clone Template App - adds-on to LinkedIn Clone Template.
 Installing this app together with LinkedIn Clone Template will add a switcher vertical/horizontal menu.